 - I. Registered student organizations must receive prior approval from the SAE office for any sales activity. - a.
-Tables may be reserved in the University Center second floor.
-Reservations are taken by the staff at the Information Desk. - b.
-Tables may be reserved outside of Lee Hall on a first-come/first served basis.
-Reservations require the completion of an Event Application Form which may be found on the SAE website.
-The information will be forwarded to the Events Office for final approval. - c.
+Tables may be reserved in the University Center second floor. - b.
+Student organizations can submit the Event Registration Form via myUMW to reserve a table in the University Center or on Campus Walk. - c.
 Tables may be reserved for the second-floor entrance area (off Ball Circle) on a first-come/first served basis. (see "b." above) - II.
 Individual students seeking to sell products, food, etc. must following the off-campus vendor guidelines (below). - III.
-Off-campus Vendors may reserve space through the EagleOne card office.
+Off-campus Vendors may reserve space through the Office of Events and Conferencing.
 The Off Campus Merchant manager will complete space reservation requests. - IV.
 Off-Campus groups wishing to distribute information may reserve space through the Events Office, 307 GW Hall.
 They will be assigned a specific area and will be directed not to approach students, but to allow students to express interest by approaching them.